FilipChwaleba/StarsRPG/README.md

 - Passive : Fluidity - Once per Turn, you can convert a portion of your Stamina into Energy (Ebb), or vice versa (Flow).
 Gain increased Stamina Capacity, based on Energy Regen Rate.
   Ultimate abillities now cost Stamina and Energy
 - Torrent - create a Hazard -> summon a Rainstorm, dealing light Water Damage at the beginning of every Foe's Turn; also restore a small percentage of Energy or Stamina for all allies, whichever is currently lower.
-Lasts 4 turn
+Lasts 4 turn or when a new Hazard is created
 - Scald - gain a Damage bonus based on your Total Energy + Total Stamina, but your every action now drains a portion of those Rescources.
 This bonus is doubled for Ultimate Damage Lasts 3 turns